onema/kt-robots/README.md

 <details>
 <summary>Details</summary>

-This task will create and do a few things:
+This task creates and does a few things:

 - Compile the server
 - Deploy the game server to your AWS account in the `us-east-2` (Ohio) region using Terraform